remarkjs/remark/readme.md

 *   [`remark-stringify`][remark-stringify]
     — plugin to take a syntax tree (mdast) and turn it into markdown as output
 *   [`remark`][remark-core]
-    — unified, `remark-parse`, and `remark-stringify`, useful when input and output are markdown
+    — `unified`, `remark-parse`, and `remark-stringify`, useful when input and output are markdown
 *   [`remark-cli`][remark-cli]
     — CLI around `remark` to inspect and format markdown in scripts

 ## When should I use this?

-If you *just* want to turn markdown into HTML (with maybe a few extensions), we recommend [`micromark`][micromark] instead. remark can also do that but it focusses on ASTs and providing an interface for plugins to transform them.

 Depending on the input you have and output you want, you can use different parts of remark.
 If the input is markdown, you can use `remark-parse` with `unified`.
 If the output is markdown, you can use `remark-stringify` with `unified` If both the input and output are markdown, you can use `remark` on its own.
 When you want to inspect and format markdown files in a project, you can use `remark-cli`.

+If you *just* want to turn markdown into HTML (with maybe a few extensions), we recommend [`micromark`][micromark] instead.

+If you don’t use plugins and want to deal with syntax trees manually, you can use [`mdast-util-from-markdown`][mdast-util-from-markdown] and [`mdast-util-to-markdown`][mdast-util-to-markdown].

 ## Plugins